scholarslab/scholarslab.github.io/pages/for-students/praxis.md

 The application process for Praxis is simple!
 You apply individually, and we assemble the team, through a process that includes group interviews and input from peers.
 To start, we only ask for a letter of intent (roughly 2 pages single-spaced).
 The letter should include:

-* description of the applicant's curiosity in the program, (could include a description of proposed use of digital technologies in research if relevant, but interest and curiousity can be valid starting points as well);
+* **What brings you to us?** - a description of the applicant's curiosity in the program, (could include a description of proposed use of digital technologies in research if relevant, but interest and curiousity can be valid starting points as well);
-* narrative about how the applicant approaches collaboration and learning;
+* **How do you work?** - a narrative about how the applicant approaches collaboration and learning;
-* summary of what skills, interests, methods the applicant will bring to the Praxis Program;
+* **What do you bring to the table?** - summary of what skills, interests, methods the applicant will bring to the Praxis Program;
-* summary of what the applicant hopes to gain as a Praxis Fellow, both in the short and the long term;
+* **What do you want out of this?** - summary of what the applicant hopes to gain as a Praxis Fellow, both in the short and the long term;
-* and your availability on the days and times we've identified for group interviews: **Monday, March 21st from 1-3; Tuesday, March 22nd from 10-12 or 3-4** (you will only have to participate in one hour-long group interview).
+* **When can you meet?** - and your availability on the days and times we've identified for group interviews: **Monday, March 21st from 1-3; Tuesday, March 22nd from 10-12 or 3-4** (you will only have to participate in one hour-long group interview).
 Shortly after these group interviews, we will notify applicants who advance to schedule follow-up interviews to take place on March 28th and 29th.

 **In addition, we ask for a brief note (a PDF or screenshot of an email is fine) from the applicant's department chair stating that they are aware the student is applying for the fellowship and support the application (given that the application can affect teaching rosters).**